-A graph covering an area of 2x2 km2 of Chennai city with 881 links and 579 nodes is selected to perform the evaluations.
+A graph covering an area of 2x2 km of Chennai city with 881 links and 579 nodes is selected to perform the evaluations.
 The nodes with node-degree one are removed from the Chennai graph to obtain a bi-connected graph, where link disjoint paths between any pair of nodes can be found.
 After removing the links, the ChennaiNL graph with N=396 nodes and L=704 links is obtained.
 The Chennai graph and the GG generation described in Alg.
-1 are used to obtain five samples for each of the following scenarios: i) GGNL having the same number of nodes and links as ChennaiNL, ii) GGN20L having 20% more links, i.e., 845 links, than ChennaiNL, iii) GG20NL having 20% more nodes, i.e., 475 nodes, than ChennaiNL, and iv) GG20N20L having 20% more nodes and links, i.e., 475 nodes and 845 links, than ChennaiNL.
-The ChennaiNL graph and the five generated graphs for GGNL, GGN20L, GG20NL and GG20N20L are used as input for the ILP and the Heuristic implementations of Unprotected, Type A and Type B PON architectures.
+1 are used to obtain five samples for each of the following scenarios: i) GGNL having the same number of nodes and links as ChennaiNL, ii) GGN20L having 20% more links, i.e., 845 links, than ChennaiNL, iii) GG20NL having 20% more nodes, i.e., 475 nodes, than ChennaiNL, and iv) GG20N20L having 20% more nodes and links, i.e., 475 nodes and 845 links, than ChennaiNL graph and the five generated graphs for GGNL, GGN20L, GG20NL and GG20N20L are used as input for the ILP and the Heuristic implementations of Unprotected, Type A and Type B PON architectures.
 In unprotected, Type A and Type B, the OLT is placed at the node with the highest closeness centrality.
-In Type B, the secondary OLT is placed at the node with the highest closeness centrality, which is at least 500 m away from the primary OLT.
-ONUs are uniformly distributed over the links of the graph and their number is kept constant at 1500 across all evaluations.
+In Type B, the secondary OLT is placed at the node with the highest closeness centrality.
+In Type B, the secondary OLT is placed at the node with the highest closeness centrality.
+In Type B, the secondary OLT is placed at the node with the highest closeness centrality.
+In Type B, the secondary OLT is placed at the node with the highest closeness centrality.
+In Type B, the secondary OLT is placed at the node with the highest closeness centrality.
+In Type B, the secondary OLT is placed at the node with the highest for the links of the graph and their number is kept constant at 1500 across all evaluations.
 As summarized in Figs. 4a-4d and Tbl.
 II, the metric selected for comparison is the total fiber length, comprising the WFF, WDF lengths, and when applicable, the BFF length.